Kusunoki's Garden of Gods

 Kusunoki's Garden of Gods (神の庭付き楠木邸, Kami no Niwatsuki Kusunoki-tei) is a Japanese light novel series written by Enju and illustrated by ox.
-It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in April 2021.
+It began serialization on the user-generated novel publishing website Shōsetsuka ni Narō in April 2021 and is ongoing.
 It was later acquired by ASCII Media Works who began publishing it under their Dengeki no Shin Bungei imprint in November 2021.
 A manga adaptation illustrated by Akira Anzai began serialization on Kadokawa's ComicWalker manga website in November 2021.
-An anime television series adaptation produced by Juvenage is set to premiere in April 2026.
+An anime television series adaptation produced by Juvenage aired from April to June 2026.

+Plot

+Minato Kusunoki ends up becoming the caretaker of family-owned house in the countryside.
+However, it turns out to be overrun by evil spirits.
+Minato wipes out all the evil spirits with his strong exorcism powers without even realizing it.
+Now that the evil spirits are exorcized, various unique gods begin to gather in the house and giving him many blessings.